700 Children's® – A Blog by Pediatric Experts

 Tips for Picking a College

 • Campus Size – How important are small or large class sizes to you?
+Do you want your professors to know you personally, or are you more comfortable blending into a larger group?

 • Food – Do you need a campus meal plan?
 Have you looked at reviews about the food?
+Are there good on- and off-campus options?

 The truth is that students should consider as many factors as possible when selecting a college.
 Choosing to spend four years somewhere is a huge commitment and it can be the little things that make or break your experience, such as scheduling classes or the daily walk to class.

-• School Website – Check out majors, student groups and grade requirements.
+• School website – Check out majors, student groups and grade requirements.

-• Online Reviews – Learn more from the perspective of students at the school.
+• Online reviews – Learn more from the perspective of students at the school.

 Making the Final Decision